shravankumar147/Gogul09.github.io/_posts/physical_design/flow/2018-12-26-vlsi-physical-design-flow-1.md

     <figcaption>Figure 1.
 Circuit to Layout</figcaption>
 </figure>

 Actually, Physical Design contains a lot more steps to be done than the above simplified definition.
 Figure 1 shows the conversion of a simple transistor level circuit to a physically realizable layout.
+It would be a dream come true for any hardware engineer if there is a tool that takes in a gate-level netlist and constructs a physical layout that is optimized for performance, power and area!

 The [GDSII](https://en.wikipedia.org/wiki/GDSII){:target="_blank"} layout format is a binary file format that represents your IC layout using geometric shapes, text labels and additional foundry specific information in a hierarchical form.
-You might understand what this means by looking at the video below which shows a GDSII layout file in 3D (created by IC Design Group at University of Twente).
+You will understand what this means by looking at the video below which shows a GDSII layout file in 3D (created by IC Design Group at University of Twente).

 <div class="youtube-video-container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/F4EArOqNNSU?start=3" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>